-Analysis of the built environment to develop an awareness of man's need for shelter and an understanding of his functions, activities and aspirations and of the architects' essentially creative and conceptual role.
-Introductory studio focussing on the application of design theory/methodology through simple three dimension design and communication exercises exploring a variety of media and materials and oulminating in the design of simple, small-scale buildings.
+Analysis of the natural and built environment to develop an awareness of physical environment and the forces determining built form.
+An understanding of man's functions, activities and aspirations and of the architects' essentially creative and conceptual role.

-11.5102 Studio II
+Introductory studio focusing on the application of design method through simple three dimensional design exercises culminating in the design of simple, small-scale buildings and an understanding of the parameters of design.

-Prerequialtes: 11.5101, 11.5501, 11.5601, 11.5701, three from 11.5203, 11.6304, 11.5504, 11.5604.
+Prereauisites: 11.6101, 11.6501, 11.6601, 11.6701, four from 11.6211, 11.6311, 11.6511, 11.6611, 11.6711.

-The design of simple residential and non-residential buildings with few spaces, relatively simple functional relationships for clearly defined and familiar user groups on straightforward but interesting sites requiring some contextual understanding.
+The design of simple residential and non-residential buildings with few spaces, relatively simple functional relationships for clearly defined and familiar user groups on straightforward sites requiring basic contextual understanding.
 Integration of basic structural, constructional, servicing and environmental control concepts.
+The development of design method.